Trump rails against mail voting. His aides have embraced it

-WASHINGTON (AP) — A half-dozen senior advisers to President Donald Trump have repeatedly voted by mail, according to election records obtained by The Associated Press, undercutting the president’s argument that the practice will lead to widespread fraud this November.
+WASHINGTON (AP) — Vice President Mike Pence and a half-dozen other senior advisers to President Donald Trump have repeatedly voted by mail, according to election records obtained by The Associated Press.
+That undercuts the president’s argument that the practice will lead to widespread fraud this November.

-The aides include Betsy DeVos, the education secretary who has permanent absentee voting status in her home state of Michigan.
+More than three years after leaving the Indiana governor’s residence, Pence still lists that as his official residence and votes absentee accordingly.
+Education Secretary Betsy DeVos has permanent absentee voting status in her home state of Michigan.

 Brad Parscale, Trump’s campaign manager, voted absentee in Texas in 2018 and didn’t vote in the general election two years earlier when Trump’s name was on the ballot.

 Two other senior Trump campaign officials — chief operating officer Michael Glassner and deputy campaign manager Bill Stepien — have repeatedly voted by mail in New Jersey.
 And Nick Ayers, a senior campaign adviser who was previously chief of staff to Vice President Mike Pence, has voted by mail in Georgia since 2014.